In this article:

 - Even better, if you have leftover mint tea, save it in the refrigerator and use it to relieve a summer sunburn.

 Rosemary is another safe option for new and experienced herb growers alike.
-It has a unique flavor and smell that is almost sweet and savory simultaneously.
+It has a unique smell and flavor that is almost sweet and savory simultaneously.

 Rosemary is one of the most popular culinary herbs around the world, but it has also been used medicinally for its antibacterial, antidiabetic, anti-inflammatory, and antimicrobial properties.
 In fact, rosemary is even used as a food preservation antioxidant in Europe.

 However, rosemary is most praised for its positive impact on the brain.
-Rosemary has been shown to improve memory, reduce anxiety, and improve sleep when taken orally.
+It has been shown to improve memory, reduce anxiety, and improve sleep when taken orally.
 (6)

 When inhaled, rosemary has also been shown to enhance memory.
 (7)